KaraTuner: Towards end to end natural pitch correction for singing voice in karaoke: Experiments

 \subsection{Experiment 1: Pitch Predictor Performance}

 We used the post-tuning process in NPSS\cite{blaauw2017neural} as the pitch tuning baseline, which is a note shifting algorithm.
 It iterates through every note in the reference score, and moves the corresponding pitch curve to eliminate the difference between the estimated average of the curve and the target note.
-This way, it performs pitch correction without altering the details such as bending and vibratos in the original curve.
+In this way, it performs pitch correction without altering the details such as bending and vibratos in the original curve.
 This method was also applied to the predicted pitch curve to obtain perfect intonation.
 Figure \ref{fig:pitch} illustrates an example of the musical note, the original pitch curve, the predicted pitch curve with and without NPSS post-tuning.
+Here, the original pitch means the pitch curve extracted from the vocals by karaoke singers, which we can assume that they are usually out of tune.
+The predicted pitch means the pitch curve estimated from KaraTuner, which we hope they are in-tune and match the input musical notes.
 Audios in this test were all synthesized with our proposed vocoder.

 We conducted A/B tests on pitch naturalness, the number of defects, and overall performance between the proposed pitch predictor and the baseline method.
 We collected 41 valid answers, and the results in Figure \ref{fig:ABtest} show that the raters prefer our proposed method in all three criteria.